OpenGVLab/ScaleCUA/README.md

   - [📜 Citation](#-citation)

 ## 🎉 News
+- `2025/09/30`: ScaleCUA-Demo on HuggingFace is under construction.
+Welcome to try our demo!
-- `2025/09/19`: ScaleCUA-Data is being uploaded to HuggingFace.
-Please be patient.
+- `2025/09/30`: ScaleCUA-Data is ready on HuggingFace.
 - `2025/09/19`: We have released models and code of ScaleCUA.

 ## 🚀 Key Features